jonschipp/ISLET/README.md

 Target:         |    Description:
 ----------------|----------------
 install         | Install Zookeeper: install-files + configuration update		| Updates and install new code: pull + install uninstall       | Uninstall Zookeeper (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source install-files   | Copies the zookeeper config and scripts files configuration   | Configures the newly copied config and script files.
-Sets CONFIG variable for operation pull  	        | Checkout master branch and run git pull install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a demo user account, sudoer file, and sshd with security in mind system-config   | Configures ulimit for the system
+Sets CONFIG variable for operation pull  	        | Checkout master branch and run git pull install-docker  | Installs latest Docker from Docker repo (Ubuntu only) user-config     | Configures a user account called demo security-config | Configures sshd with security in mind

 ### Dependencies

 * Linux, Bash, OpenSSH, and Docker